kawakami-o3/go-sqlite3-utils/README.md

 sqlite3utils.Load("/tmp/test.db")
 ```

-Get the first value at the first row in the table, "person",
+Get the first value at the second row in the table, "person",

 ```
-pages.Tables["person"].Entries[0].Datas[0].Value
+pages.Tables["person"].Entries[1].Datas[0].Value
 ```

 ## Todo